Its been a hectic few weeks here. While I cant say its been busier than usual, my holiday schedule has been a lot less predictable.

 I set my mitre saw to 2 degrees to cut the inside of the wedge.

 I flipped the board over to cut the other side.
-The piece of wood was pretty small so I used the push
+The piece of wood was pretty small so I used the push stick from my table saw to hold it in place when I cut it.

 The wedge is where the handle will go with the narrow part at the bottom and the wide part on top.